 End of Pit Life

-Eventually over a period of many years, the solid waste forms a growing pile that fills the pit.
-A new pit is dug somewhere nearby, and soil is used from the new pit to cover and cap off the old pit.
+Over a period of many years, the solid waste forms a growing pile that fills the pit.
+A new pit is dug somewhere nearby, and soil from the new pit is used to cover and cap off the old pit.

 High Volume Usage